-Better yet, Adrenaline Fundraising added a new revenue stream: They lease the technology we built together to similar companies that aren’t their direct competitors.
+Better yet, Leading Edge Fundraising added a new revenue stream: They lease the technology we built together to similar companies that aren’t their direct competitors.
 They managed to remain financially secure during a year that was brutal

 for most companies in their industry.

 And yes, they still had to pivot and adapt when COVID hit.
 New delivery and payment methods had to be added in order to comply with social distancing rules.
-But Adrenaline Fundraising already had the digital portal in place, so adding a few new
+But Leading Edge Fundraising already had the digital portal in place, so adding a few new

 features and options was infinitely faster than building a system from scratch.